chrisnmorrison/openmastery/learn/java/fundamentals/ArrayList.md

 ### Final Notes

-How do we know these methods exists?
-You might be asking - do I need to remember all of these methods?
+How do we know these methods exist?
+You might ask - do I need to remember all of these methods?

 The methods of `ArrayList` (or any Java class, interface, etc.) can always be found at the Oracle Docs, and should be your go-to reference for Java code.
-As much as tutorial sites like Open Mastery can help you grasp the concepts, the actual Documentation of something is far more comprehensive.
+As much as tutorial sites like Open Mastery can help you grasp the concepts, the actual documentation of something is far more comprehensive.
 As a beginner, you might have trouble understanding some of the jargon in the documentation.
 Don't worry, that's normal!
 You should still expose yourself to it early on, and once you have a stronger grasp of Java, chances are you'll be browsing the Oracle Docs more often than you thought you would.
 [Here's a link to the docs for ArrayList](https://docs.oracle.com/javase/8/docs/api/java/util/ArrayList.html).

 :::info Important Tip
 One tip we repeat a lot here is: **Don't memorize code.
 Memorize what code can do**.